-The Discover it Student Cash Back requirements are for applicants to be U.S. residents of at least 18 years of age and enrolled into a College, University or Trade School.
+The Discover it Student Cash Back requirements are for applicants to be 18 years of age, U.S. residents, and enrolled into a College, University or Trade School.
 In terms of credit requirements, this card is aimed at applicants with limited credit.

 If Discover requires proof of student status, they will accept any document that verifies your name, your school name, and your enrollment dates.